 Nomads have a musical mindset and their melodies have an intrinsic part of their lifestyle.
 Nomads have developed various ways of calling, whistling, whooping, and practicing rituals such as “chuugii,” “khuus” and “toig” to communicate with their herds.

-However, the most prestigious forms of nomad music are “khuumii,” throat singing, and “urtiin duu,” long songs.
-Khuumii and long songs can help you understand the uniqueness of Mongolians as well as their understanding of the world.
-As they mimic their surroundings, you can hear the mountains, wind and water, the sounds of birds and other animals, the unity of man and nature, and the echoes of inner souls.
+However, the most prestigious forms of nomad music are khuumii or throat singing, and urtiin duu or long songs.
+Khuumii and long songs have their special sounds which will touch your inner soul which will make your skin tingle with pleasant energy.
+As they mimic their surroundings, you can hear the mountains, wind and water, the sounds of birds and other animals, the unity of man and nature, and the echoes of spiritual tune.